Key Points

 Due to the fact that the two cars are traveling toward each other, head-on collisions are especially dangerous.

-Victims can suffer from serious bone fractures, internal bleedings, burns, and road rash.
+Victims can suffer from serious bone fractures, internal bleeding, burns, and road rash.

 2. Rear-End Collisions